keatura/my-ordinary-vault-md/Andefaelt/000_old/Guns.md

 **Rapid Fire.** A rapid fire weapon has an exceptional ability to make follow up shots.
 When a user makes a weapon attack on their turn, they make one extra attack.
 If the user has the Extra Attack feature, they make a second extra attack as a bonus action, up to 4 attacks per turn.
 Any extra bonus attacks gained by class features do increase this as well.
 The second attack made afterwards is at disadvantage.

 **Anti-Materiel.** The large caliber of this weapon allows for it to punch through walls and armor.
-When making an attack with an Anti-Materiel weapon, it ignores all 1/2 and 3/4 cover, and
+When making an attack with an Anti-Materiel weapon, it ignores all 1/2 and 3/4 cover, and when targeting a Construct, it automatically critically hits.

 **Bayonet.** When this weapon is mounted on the end of a two-handed rifle, the user may forfeit their ranged attack to make a melee weapon attack against a creature, that deals 1d6 piercing damage.
 This damage is increased by 1d6 for every 10 feet the creature has moved this turn, up to a maximum 5d6.